anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 Umpires are to be paid on the field promptly upon request.

 ### Designated Hitter
-The Association shall follow the American League designated hitter rule at all times, however a team may D.H. for any position on the field.
-Teams are not obligated to play a DH.
+The Association shall follow the Major League designated hitter rule at all times, with the exception that a team may designate a D.H. for any position on the field.

 ### Designated Runner
+The Association shall elect to use a designated runner rule, similar to the designated hitter rule.

-A team may designate one player to run the bases in place of any one player in the lineup, similar to a designated hitter.
-The designated runner must take the place of that player whenever that player reaches base.
-Designated runners are subject to the same substitution limitations as a designated hitter.
+1. A runner may be designated to run for a specified player in any game without otherwise affecting the status of the player(s) in the game.
+1. The designated runner must take the place of the specified player whenever that player reaches base or the designated runner.
+1. If the specified player is substituted, this substitute player may inherit the designated runner.
+1. Designated runners are subject to the same substitution rules as the designated hitter as defined in [Designated Hitter](#designated-hitter)

 ### Extra Hitter
 Prior to the start of the game a team may choose to play an extra hitter (EH).
 If the team uses this option, the following conditions apply: